mrmrs/qstns/README.md

 # QSTNS

-View the project page at [https://github.com/mrmrs/qstns](http://mrmrs.github.io/qstns "QSTNS - Truths and Questions a Designer should have.")
+View the project page at [https://github.com/mrmrs/qstns](http://mrmrs.github.io/qstns "QSTNS - Absolute Truths in Web Design.")

-QSTNS is a continuum for responsive HTML5 projects.
-Focused on mobile readability.
+QSTNS is our promise to to try to make the internet better a better place.
+Our core tenet is that the internet should be consumable by everyone with a focus on typography and accessibility.

 # Getting started

-* Create a new repo for your project on Github
+Users can start enjoying the benefits of the improved internet if you just start reading and applying the principles that QSTNS outlines.
+You can finded the site at the link above.

+Or if you want to have you own running local copy or want to contribute to the proejct follow the steps below:

 * In terminal run
 ```bash
     git clone git@github.com:mrmrs/qstns.git [yourNewRepoName]